-- Finalising construction of proposed water storages as early as possible to increase site yield. - Limiting the extent of disturbance to reduce dust suppression requirements. - Pumping water from the Hunter River only when a low trigger volume for the Mine Water Dam has been reached.
-All surface and groundwater will be taken in accordance with WALs. - Regularly reviewing water use to identify areas for reduction and identify best practice technologies.
+- Finalising construction of proposed water storages as early as possible to increase site yield. - Limiting the extent of disturbance to reduce dust suppression requirements. - All surface and groundwater will be taken in accordance with WALs. - Regularly reviewing water use to identify areas for reduction and identify best practice technologies.
 This will be reviewed every year as part of the Annual Review process (Section 8.1).